What are Ehrlichia?

 Traditionally, when Ehrlichiosis is suspected, a blood test for antibodies against Ehrlichia organisms can be ordered, or performed in minutes using an in-house test kit.
-A positive test indicates that the dog has been exposed to Ehrlichia and does not imply active current infection necessarily.
-A negative titer does not fully rule out Ehrlichia, either, as a very sick patient may be too sick to produce antibodies and an early case may not yet have started to produce them.
+There are some limitations to antibody testing.
+A positive test indicates that the dog has been exposed to Ehrlichia but does not necessarily imply an active current infection.
+A negative titer does not fully rule out Ehrlichia, either, as a very sick patient may be too ill to produce antibodies and an early case may not yet have started to produce them.
 Antibody titers can be measured in the laboratory, which makes it much easier to track progression; the in-house test kits are simply either positive or negative and a numeric value is not provided.

-Alternatively, a test kit for Ehrlichia can be run while you wait, if your veterinarian's office has the equipment.
-These tests are accurate but only produce a positive or negative result so it is not possible to see how an antibody level is changing.
+Alternatively, a test kit for Ehrlichia can be run while you wait if your veterinarian's clinic is so equipped.
+These tests are accurate but only produce a positive or negative result, so it is not possible to see how an antibody level is changing.

-It takes 6 to 9 months after infection for titers to begin to drop.
+It takes 6-9 months after infection for antibody levels to begin to drop.
 Antibodies against Ehrlichia canis and Ehrlichia ewingii will cross-react so it is not easy to determine which organism a dog has been exposed to.

-Recently PCR testing for Ehrlichia DNA has become available.
-Commonly a laboratory will offer a tick panel that uses PCR testing to screen for a group of classic tick-borne diseases.
-PCR testing remains positive for several weeks after infection has cleared as PCR testing does not distinguish between live and dead organisms.
+Recently PCR testing for the presence of Ehrlichia DNA has become available.
+Commonly a laboratory will offer a tick panel, which uses PCR testing to screen for a group of classic tick-borne diseases.
+PCR testing remains positive for several weeks after infection has cleared as it does not distinguish between live and dead organisms.
 It takes time to clear dead organisms from the body.